-Awardees must be appointed as postdoctoral researchers with a minimum salary of $50,000 per year and an F&A benefit rate (32.3% for FY20).
+Awardees must be appointed as postdoctoral researchers with a minimum salary of $50,000 per year and a university benefit rate (33.6% for FY21).

 - The Office of the President (OTP) will provide $41,600 to be used towards the salary and benefits and program support of $5,000 per year, per scholar.

-- The sponsor college must guarantee the remaining amount ($24,550) to cover salary and benefits.
+- The sponsor college must guarantee the remaining amount ($25,200) to cover the rest of the salary and benefits.

 - The funds can be provided by the faculty mentor, department, and/or college.

 Please make sure to discuss with your college liaison the funding plan before submitting the form of intent.

 - Obtained a PhD or other appropriate terminal degree in 2017 or later from an accredited university before the start of postdoctoral training.

 - Be able to begin their postdoctoral position no later than January 1, 2022.

 - Complete an individual development plan (IDP).
 Suggested resources: STEM fields and/or Humanities and social science fields.
 Note, the IDP is necessary for the mentoring plan.

 - Ohio State graduate students are eligible but preference will be given to external candidates.

 - Obtain sponsorship from an Ohio State faculty member who is willing to serve as their primary mentor.

 - Show evidence of superior academic achievement (such as research or creative expression outcomes, honors or other academic designation).